Keysight/cyperf/deployment/multicloud/controller_agent_azure_broker_agent_gcp/README.md

 All the necessary resources will be created from scratch, including VPC, subnets, route table, Internet Gateway, Nat-gateway etc.

+This scenario, in particular, tackles a multi-cloud deployment, with an agent places along with the controller in AZURE, and another placed in GCP with a controller proxy.

 # Prerequisites

 - Latest version of Terraform installed. https://learn.hashicorp.com/tutorials/terraform/install-cli